 DOES THE RNLI GET ANY MONEY FROM YOU?

-Ultimately, the RNLI will benefit financially in many ways not least from book sales once the work is complete (a percentage of the purchase price will go directly to the charity).
+Ultimately, the RNLI will benefit in many more ways too, not least from book sales once the work is complete (a percentage of the purchase price is expected to go directly to the charity).

 By way of thanks for the volunteers’ efforts, Print No.1 of the crew photograph and Print No.1 of the Coxswain/Helm portrait are donated to each lifeboat station.